Skip to main content

 Influenza

-• In the USA, influenza activity remains elevated nationally, but percent positivity has continued to decrease.
+• In the European Union/European Economic Area (EU/EEA), influenza activity has continued to increase.

 COVID-19

-• In the USA, COVID-19 activity has continued to decrease.
+• In the EU/EEA, COVID-19 activity has continued to decrease or remain stable in recent weeks.

 Dashboards

-The respiratory virus dashboards display data for circulating viruses including influenza, COVID-19, respiratory syncytial virus (RSV), enteroviruses/rhinoviruses (ERV), and others.
+The respiratory virus dashboards display data for circulating viruses including influenza, COVID-19, respiratory syncytial virus (RSV), enteroviruses/rhinoviruses, and others

 Reports